DTAngie/Vacation-Planner/README.md

 <br>

 This vacation planner is a small project that I built to learn how to put together a PERN stack.
+It includes 1:1, 1:m and M:M relationships.
 I opted not to use Sequelize CLI for database migration and seeding, so the SQL database script is in the sqlMigration.txt file.

 <br>